 If there was ever a poster boy for this trope, it'd be Wacky Races own Dick Dastardly.
 Not only is he universally despised by all (even his own sidekick), but he never wins a single race despite having the fastest vehicle in the tournament (mostly due to a compulsive desire to cheat, and every attempt always backfiring on him spectacularly).
 And the one time he actually won a race by legitimate means (and by legitimate, we mean by the typical standards of this race), the judges called foul play and disqualified him, despite the same tactic being used by another racer who won.
 Regardless of these failures, Dick Dastardly is easily the most popular character in the fandom.

 Argit from Ben 10: Alien Force.
-The guy is a Con Man, a Dirty Coward, has a big Chronic Backstabbing Disorder and would sell his grandma for lunch money (actually, Kevin stated he did it).
-He seems to have everywhere in the galaxy people who want him dead or he owe money to.
-And even the protagonists despise him, allowing to go around only because he isn't that much of a treath.
-The only reason someone as obnoxious as him could survive so far is because he has the ability to stop his pulse to play the dead.
-Yet, fans adore him because they find him hilarious, and even Derrick J. Wyatt, the producer of Ben 10: Omniverse, admitted he thinks he is the best thing that came up from the Alien Force / Ultimate Alien era.
+The guy's a Con Man who'd sell his grandma for money.
+He seems to have everywhere in the galaxy people who want him dead.
+And even the protagonists despise him, allowing him to go around only because he isn't that much of a threat.
+The only reason someone as obnoxious as him could survive so far is because he has the ability to stop his pulse to play dead.
+Yet, fans adore him because they find him hilarious, and even Derrick J. Wyatt, the producer of Ben 10: Omniverse, admitted he thinks he's the best thing that came up from the Alien Force / Ultimate Alien era.